January 31st

 Referring to the stomach, that is!

-At every meal, one should remember to consume solid food, filling only two quarters of his stomach.
-He should fill another quarter with water and leave the last quarter empty.
+At every meal, one should remember to consume solid food, enough only to fill two-quarters of his stomach.
+He should fill another quarter with water and leave the last quarter empty for circulating air.
 Following this one simple discipline is the best approach to having good health.

 Think of the stomach like the jar of a blender.
 If it is filled to the brim with solids, then the mixer won't be able to turn the blades.
 A jar filled half with solid ingredients and enough water to liquefy them results in a nice paste.
 The jar also needs some room to churn the solids and liquid together.
 So, the quarter that is left empty serves this purpose.
 An appropriate proportion of everything gives the best results.